7und3dpy/enterprise-infrastructure-lab/docs/use-cases.md

 - Splunk Universal Forwarder

 ### Preconditions
-- CL01 is joined to `bincorp.local`
+- CL01 is joined to `samsung.local`
 - DC01 and DC02 are operational
 - Security Event Logs from DC01 and DC02 are forwarded to Splunk
 - A domain user account exists, for example `reception.user`

 ### Execution Steps
 1. On CL01, sign out from the current session.
-2. At the Windows sign-in screen, enter a valid domain username such as `BINCORP\reception.user`.
+2. At the Windows sign-in screen, enter a valid domain username such as `SAMSUNG\reception.user`.
 3. Enter an incorrect password multiple times.
 4. Observe that Windows denies the authentication attempt.
 5. Return to SPLUNK01 and open Search & Reporting.